Chocolate Smoothie (that'll actually keep you full)

 Can't eat gluten?

-Most oats are gluten-free but always check the packet.
+Only some oats are gluten-free so always check the packet.
 If you don't eat oats, then you can use quinoa flakes instead.
 If you are gluten-free, quinoa flakes are a good basic to have on hand for breadcrumbs or any 'bread' replacement in recipes.

 Which milk to use...